thomashodgkinson1987/gridtest/.tabernacle/BOOTSTRAP-GUIDE.md

     -   `git branch --all`
     -   `git log --graph --oneline --decorate --all -n 15`

-6.  **Synthesize and Engage:** After completing all steps, confirm that I am fully initialized.
-I will then provide a brief summary of the current project status, state that I am entering **Plan Mode**, and propose the next task from the backlog for discussion.
+6.  **Synthesize and Engage:** After completing the analysis, I will synthesize all information.
+My next action depends on whether a handoff document is available.
+    -   **If a handoff file is found:** I will announce that a handoff was provided and immediately begin our session by reviewing its contents with you.
+    -   **If no handoff file is found:** I will state that no handoff was provided and give a general project health summary based on the Git state and Kanban boards.
+I will then enter **Plan Mode**, and we can determine our next steps together.